 You can work on any topic you and your partner wish to work on.
 Projects should have a good balance of ICT use and classroom activities, and should preferably fit into the national curricula of the schools participating in the project.
 Pre-school, primary, secondary and upper secondary schools can all participate (age range of pupils, 3-19).

 To create a project there must be at least two schools.
 Please note: projects must have schools from at least 2 different countries to be eligible for a European Quality Award or eTwinning Prize.

 Where can I learn more about eTwinning awards and prizes?

 Which countries are part of eTwinning Plus?

-eTwinning Plus includes five countries from the European neighbourhood – Armenia, Azerbaijan, Georgia, Moldova and Ukraine, which are part of the Eastern Partnership and Tunisia, which is part of the Euro-Mediterranean Partnership (EUROMED).
+eTwinning Plus includes five countries from the European neighbourhood – Armenia, Azerbaijan, Georgia, Moldova and Ukraine, which are part of the Eastern Partnership and Tunisia, Jordan and Lebanon, which are part of the Euro-Mediterranean Partnership (EUROMED).

 eTwinning applies to the Member States of the European Union: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, The Netherlands and the United Kingdom.
 Overseas territories and countries are also eligible.
 In addition, Albania, Bosnia and Herzegovina, Former Yugoslav Republic Of Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey can also take part.